-Now, I don't think all these people are cognitively choosing to underperform.
-If you asked these employees on any given day, "Are you working hard?" they'd probably say, "Yeah, of course."
-But if you ask them to step back and really study how hard they work and how much effort they put into their jobs, most of them would admit that they could do significantly better.
+Now, I don't think employees cognitively choose to underperform.
+If you asked on any given day, "Are you working hard?" they'd probably say, "Yeah, of course."
+But if you asked them to reflect on how much effort is put into their work, most would admit that they could do significantly better.